UBCBio525/Bio525D/resources/programs.md

 Topic 7
 =====

-No additional programs required for this exercise.
+No additional programs are required for this exercise.

 Topic 8
 =====